Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Summary and conclusions

-Results showed that the HBSGRP model consistently outperformed its fixed-parameter counterpart, yielding lower DIC, WAIC, and LOOIC values and demonstrating greater stability.
-Random-parameter vehicle dynamics revealed that relative speed, deceleration, and distance dominated V–V near misses at the segment level, whereas only relative distance was significant for V–I near misses.
+Results indicate that the HBSGRP specification consistently improves predictive performance and posterior stability relative to HBSFP, as reflected by lower DIC, WAIC, and LOOIC values.
+Importantly, covariate effects were interpreted in terms of their implied impact on COR (i.e., on the fitted UGEV distribution and crash-level exceedance probability), rather than through individual GEV parameters in isolation.
+Under this distribution-level interpretation, closing-dynamics variables (relative speed, deceleration, and distance) emerged as the most influential drivers of crash-prone extreme risk for V–V interactions, particularly on segments, while V–I risk was more strongly tied to spacing/proximity conditions and boundary encroachment.
 At intersections, V–V near misses were dominated by relative speed and distance, while no dynamic variables were significant for V–I near misses.
-Fixed covariates such as heading difference, steering difference, lane width, driveway density, and median type also showed significant effects, demonstrating the ability of the model to capture both dynamic behaviors and roadway design influences.
+Roadway and maneuver context (e.g., steering/heading deviations, lane width, driveway density, median type, and turning movements) also contributed meaningfully to COR variation, reinforcing that corridor risk is jointly shaped by short-horizon behavior and geometric/infrastructure constraints.